 It’s important to have some perspective.
 Chasing complete ignorance is chasing the feeling of childlike innocence.
 How much gross behavior has come from fanboys trying to force films to make them feel like children again?
 If there’s one thing Star Wars fandom has proven over the last year, it’s that.

 And finally, buying into spoiler culture is to be played by the brands.
-Brands have been co-opting fandom at a pretty steady clip now.
+Brands have been co-opting fandom at a pretty steady clip for a while now.
 On both sides of this fight.
 It isn’t unusual for shows to have official hashtags and to encourage livetweeting, because turning TV into an event means encouraging people to watch it live.
 That makes advertisers happy.

 For movies and plays—where the same thing is being shown over and over—playing into spoilerphobes creates a mystery that can only be solved by buying a ticket in advance and seeing it as soon upon release as is possible.
 It’s incredibly gross that one of the official Endgame hashtags—with a fun exclusive emoji!—was “#DontSpoilTheEndgame.”
 It’s even grosser that the directors of the movie posted a letter pleading for the same thing in a way that explicitly named specific fandom activities and then basically claimed that being a real fan involved not talking about it.